jtejido/Fountain.js/readme.md

 fountain-js is a JavaScript based parser for the screenplay format [Fountain](http://fountain.io/).

-You can [try fountain-js out](http://mattdaly.github.com/Fountain.js/).
+You can [try Matt's fountain-js out](http://mattdaly.github.com/Fountain.js/).
 The file system currently uses the HTML 5 File API, which means not all browsers support it, you'll be told if yours doesn't - I'm working on compatiblity.
 CSS styling isn't complete, so some elements aren't placed correctly and the text spacing might not be quite right, and, as you'll see, individual pages aren't currently supported either.

 # Syntax Support